-The EU is currently facing technological and non-technological challenges including the high energy prices, the critical raw materials supply chain disruptions and the skills shortages.
-Strengthening the competitiveness of the EU clean energy sector will contribute to increase the EU's technology sovereignty, and to shape a more resilient, independent, secure and affordable energy system needed to deliver on the REPowerEU plan.
+The EU is currently facing technological and non-technological challenges, such as high energy prices, critical raw materials supply chain disruptions and skills shortages.
+Strengthening the competitiveness of the EU clean energy sector will help shape a more resilient, independent, secure and affordable energy system in Europe.

-Progress reports on Competitiveness of Clean Energy Technologies
+Progress reports on competitiveness of clean energy technologies

-The progress reports on Competitiveness of Clean Energy Technologies are published in accordance with Article 35(1)(m) of the Regulation on the Governance of the Energy Union and Climate Action and accompany the State of the Energy Union reports.
+This progress report is published in accordance with Article 35 of the Governance Regulation (EU/2018/1999) and accompanies the State of the Energy Union report.

 The Clean Energy Technology Observatory

-As of 2022, the observatory, which builds on the Low Carbon Energy Observatory, is monitoring EU research and innovation activities on the clean energy technologies needed to achieve the European Green Deal’s objectives.
-One of its main goals is to provide a repository of techno- and socio-economic data on the most relevant technologies and their integration in the energy system.
+Since 2022, the observatory, which builds on the Low Carbon Energy Observatory, is monitoring EU research and innovation on clean energy technologies.
+One of its main goals is to provide a repository of technological and socio-economic data on the most relevant technologies and their integration in the energy system.
 It targets in particular the status and outlook for innovative solutions and the sustainable market uptake of both mature and inventive technologies.

 CETO produces a series of annual reports addressing technology maturity status, development and trends (2030-2050 and beyond), value chain analysis, global market and EU positioning, along with clean technology system integration.
-These reports provide the evidence-based analysis underpinning the Progress Report on Competitiveness of Clean Energy Technologies, and support the implementation of the SET Plan and research policy development.
+These reports provide the evidence-based analysis underpinning the Progress Report on Competitiveness of Clean Energy Technologies and support the implementation of the SET Plan and research policy development.

-- 2022 Progress Report on competitiveness of clean energy technologies (COM(2022) 643)
+- 2022 Progress Report on competitiveness of clean energy technologies (COM/2022/643)

-- 2021 Progress Report on competitiveness of clean energy technologies (COM(2021) 950) and its five staff working documents (SWD (2021) 307)
+- 2021 Progress Report on competitiveness of clean energy technologies (COM/2021/952) and its five staff working documents (SWD (2021/307)

-- 2020 Progress report on competitiveness of clean energy technologies (COM(2020) 953)
+- 2020 Progress report on competitiveness of clean energy technologies (COM(2020/953)